withastro/.github/GOVERNANCE.md

 5. Voting can be done in the thread (visible to other voters) or in a private DM to the project Steward.
 7. The vote must receive an overwhelming majority (70%+) to pass.
 8. **If the vote passes:** the nominee will be made a TSC Member and all privileges will be made available to them.
 9. **If the vote fails:** the project Steward is responsible for informing the nominee with constructive, actionable feedback.
-(Note: this is not required if the nomination was made in the #core channel, or if the nominee was otherwise not made aware of their nomination).
+(Note: this is not required if the nominee was not made aware of their nomination).

 ## Voting: Governance Change